Brief elation, then crushing disappointment for migrants who sent children across U.S. border

 By Julia Love

-MATAMOROS, Mexico, March 1 (Reuters) - For a few precious hours, Luz thought she would soon see her children again.
+MATAMOROS, Mexico (Reuters) - For a few precious hours, Luz thought she would soon see her children again.

 The 42-year-old Peruvian is one of about 2,000 migrants, mostly seeking asylum in the United States, who are living in a sea of tents on the banks of the Rio Grande in Mexico, within view of the frontier fence.